decred/dcrdocs/docs/getting-started/user-guides/testnet-voting.md

 > Step 14: Set The Votebits of Your Tickets via Stakepool

-When you buy tickets via a stakepool, you automatically give that pool control of the votebits.
-The pool can then vote whichever way it pleases.
-(Note, if you purchase tickets without a stakepool, your ticket votebits default to 1)
+When using a stakepool, any tickets you buy have their voting rights delegated to that stakepool.
+By default, the pool will vote any way it pleases with your tickets.
+Of course, you might want to change how your tickets vote.

-*Alternatively* (and recommended for this guide), a user can set the votebits via the stakepool tickets interface.
+You can set the votebits of your tickets via the stakepool tickets interface.
 Below is a screenshot of the [https://teststakepool.decred.org/tickets](https://teststakepool.decred.org/tickets) page.
 At the bottom of the "Live/Immature" section of this page, you will see the votebit settings.
 You can only edit the votebits of *all* of your tickets at once via the pool's interface.
 The tickets displayed below were set to "Yes" for "Previous Block Valid?" and "Yes" for "Increase Block Size from 1.0 MiB to 1.25MB" which resulted in a Votebit value of 5.

 <img src="/img/testnet-voting_votebit-setting.jpg">